 Some twisted cord of wound-up tension snaps and unravels within me, and before I know it I’ve somehow cracked a smile, chuckling through the tears.
 You plomp down firmly on my head and nibble at my ear.
 I still don’t really understand how you could forgive me so easily.
 But I’ll do everything I can to deserve your forgiveness.
 It’s the least I can do.

-You give an excited titter and snuggle into my hair for a moment before fluttering back towards the tree.
+You seem surprised for a moment, like it hadn’t even occurred to you.
+But then you give an excited titter and snuggle into my hair for a moment before fluttering back towards the tree.
 And that… makes me happy.

-The others did miss you – and of course, they were surprised.
-They probably assumed I’d released you long ago, like everyone else, and there just hadn’t been a chance to let them say goodbye.
-It took courage to work myself up to telling them what had happened – I don’t know what you might have told them, if anything, but I had to face up to it myself.
+The others did miss you.
+They were surprised, of course – they probably assumed, like everyone else, that I’d released you long ago and there just hadn’t been a chance to let them say goodbye.
+It took some courage to work myself up to telling them what had happened – I don’t know what you might have told them, if anything, but I had to face up to it myself.

 I braced myself for them to be angry, want to leave me.
 Nidoking stormed off partway through my explanation, and my stomach twisted into a knot but I didn’t try to stop him, didn’t expect him to come back, even though you flew after him.
 Charizard interrogated me on it for a while in intimidating growls that had me convinced he was leaving, too, but in the end he just pulled me close with a quiet sigh while I cried into his shoulder.
 And the next morning, when I was about to return to the Pokémon Center to deactivate Nidoking’s ball, he was back; wary, quiet, but back, with you sitting on his shoulder.
-I don’t know what you told him, but I told him I’d do everything I could to earn his trust back, too, and I think I did, in the end.
+I don’t know what you told him, but I told him I’d do everything I could to earn his trust back, too, and slowly, over time, he started to relax around me again.

-I got used to having you around again.
+I got used to having you back.
 It’s easy to almost forget what I did to you when you’re there, keeping me company, cheering my team on, as if those six years never happened.
 You really do seem happy, and your joy warms my heart, like it always did.
-Maybe I don’t have to understand.
+I still don’t quite understand, but maybe I don’t have to understand.
 Maybe this is just who you are – who you want to be.

 Some of the others like to watch sometimes, too – not that I hadn’t let them before if they wanted to, but I get the sense you broke the ice a little, made it easier for them to decide to sit one out.
 Charizard snorted when I asked, fighter that he is – but I finally convinced him he doesn’t have to fight those Water-type trainers that make him nervous, either.